THE LONDON COMEDY COURSE

 Nikki Philby has just been offered a contract as a cruise director with Celebrity Cruises.
 She did our first ever comedy course and was a children's nanny at the time and had never been on stage before.
 Since her showcase she has got accepted as an entertainmnet host at a Norfolk Holiday Centre - hardly surprising that she is doing well as she was a bundle of energy on stage during her showcase.

 Catherine Stevens has now been on the circuit 7 months and after being spotted at our showcase was booked by one of the countries leading comedy club bookers to do a set at Bracknell Comedy Club.
-This isn't that well know around the open spots and newbies on the circuit but for the professionals, this is a highly regarded weekly comedy club along with it being the UK's longest running comedy club outside London.
+This club isn't that well known around the open spots and newbies on the circuit but for the professionals, this is a highly regarded weekly comedy club along with it being the UK's longest running comedy club outside London.
 This club doesn't often have open spots on and she was asked to do a short set in the middle section alongside some big named comics.
 As we said, this club doesn't usually do open spots and they kept to that policy as after the gig which went really well she was asked to invoice them as she was to be given a fee as one of the acts on that night.
 Well done 'Cat' - Thing is are you ever going to send the invoice or frame it and hang it on your wall.

-Tony Marresese, a student on our recent Feb 2010 course has been offered a full paid gig just after the second time he performed.
+Tony Marresse, a student on our Feb 2010 course has been offered a full paid gig just after the second time he performed.
 Not only that, he has impressed a professional comedy club booker so much, he has been asked to compare a professional Saturday night of comedy at the weekly Churchill Theatre comedy club in Bromley.

 Liam Smith since finishing the course early 2010 has now secured over £500 of paid work in the four months out on the circuit.
 He has also won the Cavendish Arms New Act Competition a number of times and it was suggested that to give some others a chance he holds off entering for a while.
 This man is the one to watch, lots of interest in him from agents and main comedy club bookers.